mossphp/moss-storage/docs/01_model.md

 Parameter `$mapping` is provided for situations where field name is different than property name.
 For instance property `companyAddress` can be represented as `company_address` field.

-For example - define decimal field, with 4 digits, two of which on the fractional, in result represented as `fooBar` in table `foo_bar`:
+For example - decimal field, with 4 digits, 2 of which on the fractional, entity property is called `fooBar` but stored in `foo_bar` field:

 ```php
 $field = new Field('fooBar', 'decimal', array('null', 'length' => 4, 'precision' => 2), 'foo_bar');